Have a Question?

 Why Study Chemistry?

 With the support of your faculty advisor and your professors, you will have numerous options for putting your chemistry education to use.
 SU Chemistry graduates have chosen to seek employment in the chemical and biotechnology industries, to pursue graduate study in chemistry, or to engage in further education in professional schools such as pharmacy school or medical school.
-Many of our students have elected to pursue both a bachelor's in Chemistry and master's in Forensic Science through the university's B.S. to M.S.
+Many of our students have elected to pursue both a bachelor's in Chemistry and master's in through the university's B.S. to M.S.
 Option.
-Students may also continue their education at Stevenson in the Master of Arts in Teaching (MAT) program.
+Students may also continue their education at Stevenson in the (MAT) program.

 Courses & Requirements